Solar in Hialeah, FL: 2026 Cost, Savings & Payback

 How much do solar panels cost in Hialeah, FL?

-The average cost of a 6kW solar panel system in Hialeah is approximately $17,700 before incentives ($2.95/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,390.
-Property tax exemption for solar; sales tax exemption.
+The average cost of a 6kW solar panel system in Hialeah is approximately $17,700 before local or state incentives ($2.95/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Property tax exemption for solar; sales tax exemption

 How many peak sun hours does Hialeah get?